deanilvincent/deanilvincent.github.io/_posts/2017-05-16-xamarin-forms-simple-login-with-rest-api.markdown

 ### 8.0 Calling the rest client to validate the login

-8.1 Change the even handler to async by adding "async" before the void and "await" inside the event handler.
+8.1 Change the event handler to async by adding "async" before the void and "await" inside the event handler.

+What does "async" and "await" do, is that it will optimize the waiting thread of the request.

 {% highlight ruby linenos %}
 private async void ButtonLogin_Clicked(object sender, EventArgs e)